 No. Question Rating Comments 1 What type and numbers of stock are located on the property?
 If no ruminants, end inspection (unless pigs are present and a separate inspection is to be done for swill feeding.)
 2 Do you understand the definition of "restricted animal material"?
 If the person does not understand this term, an explanation by the inspector will be required.
 3 Are you aware that there is legislation in place which bans the feeding of "restricted animal material" to ruminants and requires specific labelling for all manufactured stockfeeds (whether or not they contain RAM)?
 Make reference to State or Territory legislation and AHA handout material here.
 4 Are all personnel employed on the property aware of these provisions?
 5 Does the producer ever have any RAM or stockfeeds containing RAM on site (e.g. meat meal, fishmeal, most poultry or pig feeds)?
 Specify 6 What animals are fed these products?
 If fed to ruminants, collect feed samples, preferably from feed (troughs) in use by ruminants, for further investigation.
-CAR Critical 7 Is the RAM warning present on all relevant (Inspect to confirm) , feeds (on label or tag for bagged feeds, or If not, obtain details on the type of feed, manufacturer, retailer and date of purchase for further investigation.
+CAR Critical 7 Is the RAM warning present on all relevant feeds (on label or tag for bagged feeds, or (Inspect to confirm) If not, obtain details on the type of feed, manufacturer, retailer and date of purchase for further investigation.

 No. Question Rating Comments the delivery docket or invoice for bulk feeds)?
 8 Does the producer use recycled fats or oils in his ruminant rations?
-(Inspect to confirm) 9 If "yes", are these products treated to remove possible RAM contamination, if known, (either before purchase or onfarm)?
-(Inspect to confirm) If not, distribute appropriate extension material.
-CAR Minor ON-FARM STOCKFEED MIXING 10 Are any stockfeeds mixed on the property?
+(Inspect to confirm) 9 If "yes", are these products treated to remove possible RAM contamination to the appropriate level (as per the RAM exemption, either before purchase or on- farm)?
+(Inspect to confirm) If not, further action required to investigate.
+ON-FARM STOCKFEED MIXING 10 Are any stockfeeds mixed on the property?
 (Inspect to confirm) 11 Are separate storage/mixers/feed bins/augers used for ruminant stockfeeds and stockfeeds containing RAM when both are mixed or used on the property?
 (Inspect to confirm) 12 If "no" (producer uses the same mixing/handling/storage equipment) are there adequate procedures to prevent cross-contamination?
 (Inspect to confirm) If not, collect feed samples for further investigation.
 Provide Appendix 2 for advice.
 CAR Major